openvax/mhcflurry/README.md

 We anticipate adding additional models, including pan-allele and class II predictors.

+## Setup

 The MHCflurry predictors are implemented in Python using [keras](https://keras.io).

-## Setup

-To configure keras, the neural network library used by MHCflurry, you'll need to set an environment variable in your shell:
+To configure keras you'll need to set an environment variable in your shell:

 ```
 export KERAS_BACKEND=theano